KunYi/Simple-UEFI-Bootloader/README.md

 -Multi-GPU framebuffer support (typically only works with one monitor per GPU due to how most GPU firmwares are implemented)
 -ACPI support
 -The ability to get the full system memory map to do whatever you want with it
+-Fits on a floppy diskette, and some systems can actually boot this from one

 System Recommendations:
 -x86-64 architecture (won't work with anything else)